ARM-software/ebbr/source/chapter4-firmware-media.rst

 Partitioning of Shared Storage
 ==============================

-A shared storage device shall use GPT partitioning unless it is incompatible with the platform boot sequence.
+The shared storage device must use the GUID Partition Table (GPT) disk layout as defined in [UEFI]_ § 5.3, unless the platform boot sequence is fundamentally incompatible with the GPT disk layout.
-In which case, MBR partitioning shall be used. [#MBRReqExample]_
+In which case, a legacy Master Boot Recored (MBR) must be used.
+[#MBRReqExample]_

-.. [#MBRReqExample] For example, if the boot ROM doesn't understand GPT partitioning, and will only work with an MBR, then the storage must be partitioned using an MBR.
+.. [#MBRReqExample] For example, if the SoC boot ROM requires an MBR to find the next stage firmware image, then it is incompatible with the GPT boot layout.
+   Similarly, if the boot ROM expects the next stage firmware to be located at LBA1 (the location of the GPT Header), then it is incompatible with the GPT disk layout.
+   In both cases the shared storage device must use legacy MBR partitioning.

 .. warning::